 • Toasted sesame oil is very potent so keep to a small amount but will give it all the Asian flavors you are looking for

-You will get a similar crisp as you do when making our Parmesan Broccoli in Air Fryer but it is easier to make a larger amount this way.
+You will get a similar crisp as you do when making our Broccoli in Air Fryer but it is easier to make a larger amount this way.
 Just as quick and easy but in a much larger pan so it is great for families.

 Asian Roasted Broccoli